SumiSastri/GraphQL-MongoDB/packages/docs/graphql/client-side/graphql-apollo-server/what-is-apollo.md

+Apollo is a node.js implementation of the GraphQL rules (protocol).

 The Apollo Client handles front-end HTTP requests and resolves key issues in the hand-over of data from the front-end to the back end.

 A cache for example, the in-memory cache, stores the data temporily in the Apollo client cache and displays the received data from the HTTP request without a delay.